telerik/xaml-docs/controls/radtaskboard/features/reordering-the-items.md

 # Reordering the Items

-You easaly move one item to a different groupd by using build-in drag-drop functionality.
-The reordering of the items is enable by default.
+You can move one item to a different group by using build-in drag-drop functionality.
+The reordering of the items is enabled by default.
 To disable it you can set the __IsDragDropEnabled__ property of the __RadTaskBoard__ to false.

 #### __[XAML] Example 1: Disable Reordering of the Items__
 	{{region xaml-radtaskboard-key-properties_6}}